itsjesushx/TownOfSushi/README.md

 ## Vigilante
 ### **Team: Crewmates**

-The Vigilante is a Crewmate that can kill during meetings.\
+The Vigilante is a Crewmate that can kill during meetings or outside one.\
 During meetings, the Vigilante can choose to kill someone by guessing their role, however, if they guess incorrectly, they die instead.
+Outside the meetings, the Vigilante can kill people, if the person is bad, they die, if they are not, the Vigilante dies instead.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|